A mid-terrace cottage, renovated to a high standard and close to the harbour within the village of Staithes.

 Altogether a memorable base for exploring the Yorkshire Coast, visiting the larger resorts of Whitby or Scarborough and exploring the moorland villages of the North York Moors National Park.

-Three bedrooms: 1 x king-size double, 1 x double.
+Three bedrooms: 1 x king-size double, 1 x double, 1 x single.
 Ground floor bathroom with bath, hand-held shower, basin and WC.
 Kitchen.
 Open-plan sitting and dining area with woodburner.

 About the location